 Researchers want to find out:

-- how well a new drug works with a half matched stem cell transplant
+- how well high dose chemotherapy works with a half matched stem cell transplant

 - how safe it is